-Meagan Scott, (Ph.D., Oklahoma State University)
+Meagan Scott Hoffman, (Ph.D., Oklahoma State University)

-Dr. Meagan Scott is an Assistant Professor/4-H Youth Development Specialist in the Center for 4-H Youth Development.
+Dr. Meagan Scott Hoffman is an Assistant Professor/4-H Youth Development Specialist in the Center for 4-H Youth Development.
 She is the lead specialist for the center’s 4-H educational programming efforts, conducting and reporting on applied research in the field of youth development to create environments that help youth reach their full potential.
-Dr. Scott also leads professional development opportunities for 4-H staff across the state.
+Dr. Hoffman also leads professional development opportunities for 4-H staff across the state.

-As assistant professor, Dr. Scott serves as the link between the Center for 4-H Youth Development and colleagues in the Human Development and Family Science Department.
+As assistant professor, Dr. Hoffman serves as the link between the Center for 4-H Youth Development and colleagues in the Human Development and Family Science Department.
 Her research interests include understanding how changing trends in our society influence youth and exploring different professional development methods to better meet the needs of the 4-H staff in North Dakota.

-Dr. Scott has more than eight years of experience as an Extension 4-H youth agent in Pearl River County, Miss.
+Dr. Hoffman has more than eight years of experience as an Extension 4-H youth agent in Pearl River County, Miss.
 While there, she developed and led a comprehensive 4-H youth development program with a priority on youth leadership development.
 The program provided opportunities in areas including expressive arts, livestock, shooting sports, judging activities, science, engineering, and technology.